falexandrou/instahn/README.md

 After that, point your browser at [http://127.0.0.1:3000](http://127.0.0.1:3000) and enjoy

 ##### Alternatively
-You can run our docker container via
+You can run our [Docker container](https://hub.docker.com/r/falexandrou/instahn/) via
 ```
 docker run --rm -it falexandrou/instahn
 ```